openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 Abstract
 ========

-This document proposes that the Open edX community employ a scalable, structured, conversation-based approach to making architectural decisions, based around Architectural Decision Records (ADRs) and the Architectural Advisory Process, a lightweight, asynchronous process by which ADR authors gather input on their decisions.
+This document proposes that the Open edX community employ a scalable, structured, `conversation-based <conversationally_>`_ approach to making architectural decisions.
+This approach is based around Architectural Decision Records (ADRs) and the Architectural Advisory Process, a lightweight, asynchronous process by which decision makers gather input on their decisions.
 It also proposes a "Decision Maker's Checklist" in support of the Advisory Process.

 Quick Process Summary
 =====================